Concordia University massacre: Perpetrator

 Fabrikant was a mechanical engineering associate professor who had worked at Concordia University for 13 years.
 He had begun as a technician, and long demonstrated disruptive behaviour towards students, staff members and other academics, described as ranging from "undesirable to intolerable", with which the university had struggled to deal.
 One student claimed in a 1982 filed police report that he had raped her and dislocated her shoulder.
 In addition, he had presented academic challenges in teaching and supervision.
 As early as 1989, two people reported him saying, "I know how people get what they want, they shoot a lot of people."

 Relations between Fabrikant and the university became increasingly strained in late 1991 and the spring of 1992.
 Colleagues became alarmed after he turned his aggression upon them.
 After being denied tenure, Fabrikant charged members of the engineering department with questionable financial dealings and improper credit for research work.
 Because of his unacceptable behaviour in addition to the charges, he faced dismissal on grounds of the intimidation and harassment of fellow staff members.
 He was also under a contempt of court charge for behaviour in a lawsuit against colleagues regarding credit for professional articles.

-Incident
+Shooting

 On August 24, Fabrikant entered the Engineering department at Concordia with three guns and ammunition in his briefcase.
 In his shooting rampage on the ninth floor of the Henry F. Hall Building, he killed Electrical and Computer Engineering Departmental Chair Phoivos Ziogas and professors Matthew Douglass, Michael Hogben, and Aaron Jaan Saber (known as Jaan Saber).
 Fabrikant wounded Elizabeth Horwood, a departmental staff secretary.
 None of the victims were personally involved in the controversy which Fabrikant had started.

 Fabrikant was charged with murder and assault, convicted and sentenced to life in prison.
 He was denied parole in 2015 and again in 2022.